Loricaria nickeriensis

-Loricaria nickeriensis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the basins of the Nickerie River and the Maroni in French Guiana and Suriname.
-The species reaches 12 cm (4.7 inches) in standard length and is believed to be a facultative air-breather.
+Loricaria nickeriensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in South America, where it occurs in the basins of the Nickerie River and the Maroni in French Guiana and Suriname.
+The species reaches a standard length of 12 cm and is believed to be a facultative air-breather.